jon-heard/obsidian-inline-scripts-library/une_ui.sfile.md

 }
 ```
 __
-une bearing - Asks the user to choose the npc's demeanor, or pick it randomly.
+ui une bearing - Asks the user to choose the npc's demeanor, or pick it randomly.
 Displays a the npc's bearing.